-At some point, everyone of us is experiencing that moment in life (and more importantly – in work) when somehow… you’ve got nothing to do.
+At some point, all of us can experience that moment in life (and more importantly – in work) when somehow… you’ve got nothing to do.
 Especially, you might be experiencing these feelings if you’re a freelancer or online business owner.
 These things just happen!
 And if your creative business is stuck, it’s time to do something useful you never have time for.

 First of all, it’s important to understand that we all experience these times and feelings when it seems like nothing is happening as it should be.